 Geospatial data also opens up doors to new possibilities of in-real-time prevention of risk; when vehicle theft is increasing in a neighbourhood, insurers are able to notify their customers to be extra vigilant with their vehicles.

 Without wanting to sound too utopic, there is an awareness that all of this comes at a cost.
 The most accurate geospatial data can be very, very expensive.
 However, untruthful policies and customer dissatisfaction are also a great cost to the insurer, so an ROI calculus must be done.

 As well as transparency, Geospatial data allows for the possibility of reducing the application process, creating a quicker route Some insurers have begun to use geo data to pre-populate fields for property insurance.
 Instead of the customer filling out extended forms answering questions like: “Is there a Neighbourhood Watch near you?
 Has your property shown signs of heave, landslip or subsidence?
 When was your home built?” – the answers have been prefilled using address and postcode layered data.
 As well as being transparent with no room for fibs, it means what once took the customer a substantial amount of time, researching elements that they may not have known off the cuff, is now significantly reduced.
-This in turn creates an opportunity for impulsive Insurance purchases, as there is no longer a requirement for such researched consideration.
+This

 Within the wider context where the age of automation and digitalisation means “Over half of motor insurance (52%), and a fifth of property insurance (24%) is purchased directly by consumers” (ABI, 2015).
 The customer needs to be the centre of the thought from purchasing through to the claiming process.